 1% for the planet

-Marine mammal studies have shown that the single largest factor endangering the Southern Resident Killer Whales is their lack of food.
-Southern Resident Killer Whales have been known to prey nearly exclusively on South Coast Chinook Salmon during much of the year.
+Studies have shown that the most significant factor endangering the Southern Resident Killer Whales is their lack of food.
+Southern Resident Killer Whales are known to prey nearly exclusively on South Coast Chinook Salmon during much of the year.

 Unfortunately, with the Chinook Salmon stock in decline, our resident orca population has also declined.
 Salmon is also a great resource and plays a big part in the Coastal First Nations’ cultural identity and spirituality.
 As it’s essential for us to save both species, Sidney Whale Watching donates 1% of all our sales to support the Pacific Salmon Foundation.

 We charge a $2 conservation fee to support whale conservation in the Salish Sea.
 100% of the fees are forwarded directly to the Center for Whale Research, Save our Wild Salmon, the Whale Museum, Sooke Chinook, and Humpback Whale Research.